Skip to Content

 Divinski has been a Southampton resident ever since he moved to the area in 2005 where he was employed by Bayshore Broadcasting as News Director of CFPS-FM (98 the Beach; 97.9 the Bruce).

-He semi-retired in 2011 and went back to his roots as a news reporter out in the field, where he covered Saugeen Shores council meetings for 10-years before retiring from work in August, 2021.
+He semi-retired in 2011 and went back to his roots as a news reporter out in the field, where he covered Saugeen Shores Council meetings for 10-years before retiring from work in August, 2021.

 Divinski has been active in the community since moving here, hosting a one-hour daily talk show called Soundingboard on CFPS-FM, helping people solve their problems or, at the very least, trying to get experts on the air that could solve the issues.